-FDEY1004) and 120 credits at Level 5 (mandatory modules FDEY2001, FDEY2002, FDEY2003 and FDEY2004).
+FDEY2004).
 In addition, a student must have successfully completed at least 385 hours of placement in an Ofsted registered early years setting, and a total of 770 hours across the duration of the award.
 FdA Early Years (0-8) (Professional Practice) In order to be eligible for the exit award of Foundation Degree EY a student must have passed 240 credits in total including 120 credits at Level 4 (mandatory modules FDEY1001, FDEY1002, FDEY1003 and FDEY1005) and 120 credits at Level 5 (mandatory modules FDEY2001, FDEY2002, FDEY2003 and FDEY2005).
 In addition a student must hold recognised Level 2 qualifications in literacy and numeracy, and have successfully completed at least 385 hours of placement in an Ofsted registered early years setting with 'safe and competent practice' demonstrated.
+Of the 385 hours in practice, 350 hours is counted towards the 'Full and Relevant' status in practice.
 Overall, a total of 770 hours will have been completed across the duration of the award.